jeffersoncarpenter/casesplit/readme.md

 Tagged sum types can also be represented easily using Javascript objects.
 These are single-property objects, where the one property is chosen from some set.
 Case splitting is how sum types are used.
-To case split, you provide one function for each possible key.
+To case split on an object, you provide one function for each possible key.

 ## Install